labour law

 In India, wages are declared by the Central Government for industries where the Central Government is the appropriate authority.

-1. Is the Minimum Wages Act applicable to daily wage workers and casual employees?
+Does the Minimum Wages Act apply to daily wage workers and casual employees?

-Minimum wages are fixed on the basis of employees; it doesn’t matter whether they are casual, rated, temporary or permanent.
+Minimum wages are fixed based on employees; it doesn’t matter whether they are casual, rated, temporary or permanent.

-Gratuity is applicable to a permanent employee who has completed 5 years of continuous service with any organisation.
+Gratuity applies to a permanent employee who has completed 5 years of continuous service with any organisation.

-1. Can an employee claim gratuity even before the completion of 5 years?
+Can an employee claim gratuity before the completion of 5 years?

 Yes, one can claim it before 5 years, in case of death or disability.

-• The woman must have worked at the establishment for no less than 80 days in the 12 months prior to the expected date of delivery.
+• The woman must have worked at the establishment for no less than 80 days in the 12 months before the expected date of delivery.

 • Pay the employee a medical bonus in case of prenatal confinement and also in postnatal care.